 - view things from a user perspective, not from an IT organization or technology viewpoint.

-Many help desk organizations use a simple Category / Type classification.
-The problem here and in any other classification is that technical staff do not perform classification and initial support, but relatively non-technical service desk agents and contact persons.
-As previously noted, the initial classification does not need to establish a root case or predict technical resolutions, but rather to enable initial support.
+Many help desk organizations use a simple “Category / Type” scheme.
+The problem here, and in any other approach, is that technical staff do not perform classification immediately, but rather relatively non-technical service desk agents and contact persons.
+As previously noted, the classification does not need to establish a root cause or predict a technical resolution, but rather to enable initial support.

-Use the scheme for entire resolution flow
+Use the scheme for the entire resolution flow

 - Single ticket Tag: